DOT 3 Brake Fluid

 DOT 3 brake fluid is a brake fluid that complies with the standards established by the Society of Automotive Engineers (SAE) and the U.S. Department of Transportation (DOT).
 To comply, the fluid must meet these criteria:

-• The fluid must have a stable viscosity and be free flowing at all operating temperatures.
+• The fluid must have a stable viscosity and be free-flowing at all operating temperatures.

-• DOT 3 brake fluid has DRY boiling point of 401°F and a wet boiling point of 284°F.
+• DOT 3 brake fluid has a DRY boiling point of 401°F and a wet boiling point of 284°F.

-• Must be non-corrosive to all the metal, rubber and composite materials used in the brake system.
+• Must be non-corrosive to all the metal, rubber, and composite materials used in the brake system.

 • The anti-corrosion additives must prevent corrosion or rust formation in the system.